-The School Council meets on the first Tuesday of each month of the school year at 6:45 pm.
+The School Council meets virtually on the second Tuesday of each month of the school year at 6:45 pm.
 A link to sign up for the Google Meet is sent to the school community a few days before the meeting, or you can contact firstname.lastname@example.org.
-Meetings are open to all Lakeview parents.
+Meetings are open to all Lakeview parents/guardians.

 The Chair of the School Council acts as the official spokesperson of the School Council.
 He or she may attend the Trustee’s Inter-school meetings and communicates with the Principal on a regular basis.
 He or she chairs the monthly meetings, and prepares the agenda for each meeting in advance.
 The Chair updates the Principal Profile on an annual basis, writes the annual report at the end of the year, and ensures that all other Council documents are kept up to date.
 The Chair may participate in regular communication with the chairs of the various sub-committees of council.
 The Chair may be a signing officer for Council.